Manga

 A view of Manga from Getsemani

 So why did I like Manga so much?
 First of all, Manga was a very quiet neighborhood that offered many small and quaint restaurants, coffee shops, and several ice cream stands.
 It is a cool area that makes a person feel at home.
+They have events, festivals, and people are always out walking throughout the day.

 Secondly, a lot of professionals live there and because of that there is a demand from the residents that the area stays clean with proper energy services.
+The residents were very passionate about Manga and you could see it in the way things were ran in the city.

 Lastly, every so often, Manga would have these great festivals that bring in hundreds, if not thousands of people to the area.
 I recall the festival that I had attended at Manga Park just over the bridge.
 Oh my goodness, if you have never been to Cartagena, Colombia and visited Manga during the Independence Day festivals, you are missing out on a treat.